Haisam Rida: 2020–2021

-Rida competed against Igor Tanabe at Quintet Fight Night 5 on October 27, 2020 and was submitted with a leglock.
-He then faced Nonso Ebede at Fight 2 Win 167 on March 20, 2021 and won a unanimous decision.
-Rida was then invited to compete against Sloan Clymer at Who's Number One: Lovato Jr. v Burns on April 30, 2021, winning another unanimous decision.
+Rida competed against Igor Tanabe at Quintet Fight Night 5 on 27 October 2020 and was submitted with a leglock.
+He then faced Nonso Ebede at Fight 2 Win 167 on 20 March 2021 and won a unanimous decision.
+Rida was then invited to compete against Sloan Clymer at Who's Number One: Lovato Jr. v Burns on 30 April 2021, winning another unanimous decision.

-Rida returned to Who's Number One on June 18, 2021 to compete against Keenan Cornelius, but instead faced his student Miha Perhavec after Cornelius withdrew due to injury.
+Rida returned to Who's Number One on 18 June 2021 to compete against Keenan Cornelius, but instead faced his student Miha Perhavec after Cornelius withdrew due to injury.
 He submitted Perhavec with an armbar, registering the fastest submission win in the promotion's history.
-This performance led to Rida being invited to compete in the heavyweight division of the Who's Number One Championships on September 25–26, 2021.
+This performance led to Rida being invited to compete in the heavyweight division of the Who's Number One Championships on 25–26 September 2021.
 He was submitted by the eventual champion Tim Spriggs in the opening round, but came back to defeat both Orlando Sanchez and Giancarlo Bodoni to win a bronze medal.

-He then competed in the main event of Submission Underground 28 against Andy Varela on October 31, 2021, losing the match in EBI overtime.
+He then competed in the main event of Submission Underground 28 against Andy Varela on 31 October 2021, losing the match in EBI overtime.

 2022

-Rida returned to Who's Number One on March 25, 2022 to compete against Elder Cruz.
+Rida returned to Who's Number One on 25 March 2022 to compete against Elder Cruz.
 He won the match after submitting Cruz with a rear-naked choke.

 At the 2022 ADCC World Championship, Rida was invited to compete at the event for the very first time.
 He won an upset victory in the opening round, submitting multiple-champion Roberto "Cyborg" Abreu by arm-bar.
 Rida then lost on points in the quarter-final to Roosevelt Sousa.
-He returned to compete in the absolute division at the same event, but went out in the opening round to the 88kg champion Giancarlo Bodoni.
+He returned to compete in the absolute division at the same event, but went out in the opening round to the 88 kg champion Giancarlo Bodoni.

-Rida was invited to take part in a tournament shortly afterward at EBI 20: The Absolutes on October 23, 2022.
+Rida was invited to take part in a tournament shortly afterward at EBI 20: The Absolutes on 23 October 2022.
 He withdrew from the event shortly before it took place however, and did not compete.
-Rida was then invited to compete in an absolute grand prix at UFC Fight Pass Invitational 3 on December 13, 2022.
+Rida was then invited to compete in an absolute grand prix at UFC Fight Pass Invitational 3 on 13 December 2022.
 He was submitted in Patrick Gaudio with a triangle choke in the opening round.